 Mental Status Tests

-- Is aware of symptoms
+- Is aware of their symptoms

-- Knows the date, time, and where he or she is
+- Knows where he or she is

 - Can remember a short list of words, follow instructions and do simple calculations